Bartering experience built for mobile & tablet (iOS)

 ❌ What users said: Vertical navigation bar was quickly abandoned as it took up too much real estate.

-✅ What I did: With this feedback, I proceed to create my first round of hi-fi iterations with changes before doing another round of usability testing.
+✅ What I did: I proceed to create my first round of hi-fi iterations with changes before doing another round of usability testing.

 ❌ What users said: There are too many trades listed throughout the dashboard and users don’t know where to look.